spaghettisauxe/asteroid-threat-detection/README.md

 - Model: Logistic Regression
 - Impact Recall: 100%
 - Overall Accuracy: 96%
+- Impact Precision: 35% (intentionally cautious: false alarms are acceptable, missed impacts are not)

 ## Features Used
 - Distance in lunar units